 5) if we were deprived of proper care and nurturing as a child, self-harm may be (again, on an unconscious level) an attempt to gain these things from which we were deprived (although it should be noted that many individuals who self-harm injure parts of their body which are not generally on public view because they feel a sense of shame and embarrassment about their self-inflicted injuries).

-6) finally, it is also theorised that self-harm can trigger a state of DISSOCIATION.
+6) finally, it is also theorized that self-harm can trigger a state of DISSOCIATION.

-For detailed advice (provided by the NHS) about self-harming behaviour and how it can be addressed click here.
+For detailed advice (provided by the NHS) about self-harming behavior and how it can be addressed click here.